ha-rt/xChat/README.md

-# xChat-Sharp
+# xChat
-My encrypted chatting program, xChat, reworked &amp; created for cSharp.
+An encrypted chatting app created in Python using Google Firebase.